Information for candidates

 Short-listed candidates will be required to undergo a telephone and/or face-to-face interview.

-Human Resources will contact the successful candidates and their employers to initiate an exchange of letters between the Agency and the employers.
+Human Resources will contact only the successful candidates and their employers to initiate an exchange of letters between the Agency and the employers.

 The secondment will be subject to an exchange of letters between the Executive Director of ECHA and the applicant’s employer.
 The duration of the first secondment is one year.
 This period may be renewed for a maximum of two additional years.